Teetwothefirst/Cee/README.md

 # Cee
-Contains all my practices, exercises and project built using C
+Contains all my practices, exercises and project built using C and Python